nosru30/serversample/README.md

   not provided.
 - `CORS_ALLOW_ORIGINS`: comma-separated list of origins allowed by CORS.
   Defaults to `*` to permit any origin.
+- `PREVIEW_MODE`: when set to `1`, the app seeds the database with demo data so you can try the attendance APIs without admin endpoints.

 ## Development setup